Madhav V. Nori: The fundamental group scheme

-Nori proved the existence of the fundamental group scheme $\pi_1(X,x)$ during his PhD work, using the theory of essentially finite vector bundles that he defined.
+Under the direction of Conjeerveram S. Seshadri Nori proved the existence of the fundamental group scheme $\pi_1(X,x)$ during his PhD work, using the theory of essentially finite vector bundles that he defined.
 The fundamental group scheme is also known as Nori fundamental group scheme, taking the name by his creator, and often also denoted as $\pi^N(X,x)$, where $N$ stands for Nori.
 There is a special family of vector bundles called Nori-semistable vector bundles in Nori's honor as he had the first intuition for their existence and properties.
+His construction has been since then further generalized, for instance a proof of the existence of the fundamental group scheme for schemes defined over Dedekind schemes has been provided by Marco Antei, Michel Emsalem and Carlo Gasbarri.